Matteo Meneghello: Career

 Former kart rival of Fernando Alonso, Matteo competed in karting championships from 1991 to 2000.
-He led the final starting of the World Championship in 1995 and he was second at the finish line in front of Fernando Alonso and behind Andre’ Lotterer.
-After karting, Meneghello competed in Italian Formula Renault Elf Campus.
+He led the final start of the World Championship in 1995, and he was second at the finish line in front of Alonso and behind André Lotterer.
+After karting, Meneghello competed in the Italian Formula Renault Elf Campus.
 Then he moved to the Italian Formula 3 Federale in 2001.
-He moved to the Formula Renault 2000 Italy in 2002 with a fifth place best result in Pergusa Gp for 2003.
+He moved to the Formula Renault 2000 Italy in 2002 with a fifth-place best result in the Pergusa GP for 2003.
 In 2004, he moved up to the Formula Renault V6 Eurocup.

-Meneghello also competed One race in both the Euro and FIA Formula 3000 series in 2004, but was limited to only one race in each.
+Meneghello also competed in one race in both the Euro and FIA Formula 3000 series in 2004, but was limited to only one race in each.

-Meneghello has competed in the Formula Renault 3.5 Series in 2005 half Championship and 2006 for four races.
+Meneghello competed in the Formula Renault 3.5 Series in the 2005 half Championship and 2006 for four races.
 He was sixth in Monza at the last race.